geudde/attic-chest/pages/06.season-5/05.meeting-62/07.laura/docs.md

 When the assailants big with rage
 In sable phalanx stormed the stage
 And the poor ghosts of Frenchmen dead
-Before th’avenging *black legs* fled.
+Before th’ avenging *black legs* fled.
 Some scene where Laura bore a part
 Will better please her Celia’s heart.
 &emsp;Olinda’s fête demands the song